arcuri82/web_development_and_api_design/les10/readme_les10.md

 open a new account and transfer money to someone else.

-The `malware` module has different example pages of malicious sites aimed at stealing money from Bank via CSRF.
+The `csrf` module has different example pages of malicious sites aimed at stealing money from Bank via CSRF (Cross-Site Request Forgery).
 To run these examples, you need:

 * Start `authentication` server.